 Does your car still have a tape deck?
 Are you lacking DAB?
-Do you long for iPod connectivity or streaming music functionality?
+Do you long for phone connectivity and streaming music functionality?

-If so, you’re going to need to yank out whatever old kit is in your car in favour of something a bit more contemporary.
+If so, you’re going to need to yank out whatever old kit is in your car in favour of something a bit more contemporary, maybe with an Android-based operating system.
 But this being an electrical item, some of you might not be so keen to take it on.
 Don’t worry, we have you covered.

-Before we get into the actual act of changing the stereo, there are some things to note:
+Before we get into the actual act of upgrading your car stereo, there are some things to note: